Archibald Wauchope of Niddrie

+Family background

 He was the son of Robert Wauchope of Niddrie, who died in 1598, and Margaret Dundas, daughter of James Dundas of Dundas.
 He was known as the "Laird of Niddrie, younger".
 The Wauchope lands were at Niddrie, Edinburgh, also called "Niddrie-Merschell".

 Career

 In 1580 at Peffermill, Wauchope and his servant Joseph Reidpath killed Gilbert Home, a servant of John Bothwell, Abbot of Holyrood, who had criticised him for hitting an officer-at-arms.
 The Home family accepted Wauchope's humiliation and repentance.

-In 1588 Wauchope and his father were involved in the murders of James and John Giffart of Sherriffhall, Robert Caise in Dalkeith, and John Edmiston, brother of the Laird of Womett.
+In 1588 Wauchope and his father were involved in the murders of James and John Giffart of Sherriffhall, Robert Caise in Dalkeith, and John Edmonstone, brother of the Laird of Woolmet.
 He was captured at Bridgend on 12 May 1589 by Andrew Edmonstone, after a short siege was ended by James VI, and brought to Edinburgh.
 James Sandilands of Slamannan helped Wauchope escape from a window of Edinburgh's Tolbooth in May 1589.
 Despite this, Sandilands soon regained royal favour.
 The king remained angry with Wauchope, and in May 1590 interrupted a ceremony where he was riding with his bride Anne of Denmark on the sands at Leith in view of the ships of the departing Danish ambassadors, and rode off to try and capture the laird.

 In January 1591 he was accused of adultery with the wife of George Preston of Craigmillar.
 Preston tried to get a divorce but Wauchope's ally the Earl of Bothwell prevented Preston's witness from speaking in the Tolbooth and imprisoned him in Crichton Castle.
 At this time, James VI managed to prevent Wauchope fighting in single combat with David Edmondstone of Womett at Kelso.